 But do you want to venture beyond Handel's masterpiece?
 Then check out these 10 other great works for Holy Week.

 The compelling story of the passion, death and resurrection of Christ has been told and retold for centuries.
 Artists in every genre have put their stamps on the saga, resulting in some of the most striking, gorgeous music in existence, much of it sung.

-Christians are celebrating Holy Week this week, which traces that story through a series of liturgies (worship services or Masses), each day focusing on one part of the story.
+In the immediate days leading up to Easter, Christians celebrate Holy Week, which traces that story through a series of liturgies (worship services or Masses), each day focusing on one part of the story.
 Lent, the 40-day season that precedes Easter, is a time of honest reflection and learning.
 The Triduum (three days) retells the story of the Passion.
 Maundy Thursday is about the first Holy Communion, ending in the stripping of the altar.
 Good Friday is about the bearing of the cross and the crucifixion itself.
 Holy Saturday is a day of quiet reflection on Jesus in the tomb.
 Easter Sunday, beginning with the Vigil service the night before, celebrates the resurrection.

-Whatever your own religious experience, sitting with some or all of this music will enrich your spirit.
+Whatever your religious experience, sitting with some or all of this music will enrich your spirit.

 Carlo Gesualdo: Tenebrae Responses for Maundy Thursday